Abstract service

 We prefix the class and its methods with the abstract

-keyword to indicate that they should be implemented and thus cannot be directly used.
+keyword to indicate that they should be implemented, and thus, cannot be directly used.

-We'll now create the service that contains the actual logic, in this case related to bcrypt.
+We'll now create the service that contains the actual logic, in this case, related to bcrypt.

 This service should implement the abstract one.
 With this, we separate declaration from definition.